By Rebecca Alwine, Army Spouse

 Have a plan

 When we checked into this duty station at the beginning of hurricane season, my husband was promptly asked where his family would go in the case of a hurricane.
 We picked the closest place we had friends and didn’t think much of it.
 Now, as we are facing storm after storm, we’re making more detailed plans.
+The threat of Hurricane Irma in the fall of 2017, made us realize the importance of following the hurricane tracker and having a plan for our family.

 There are so many things to consider.
 Start with the most important – people.
 Make sure that you know where each member of your family is and how they will get home, or how you will pick them up.
 Food, clothing, and water are the most important here.
 You’ll want some gas to get far enough without having to stop.

 Medications, pet food and supplies, and important paperwork should be next on the list.
 Backup your hard drive, make sure you have the fire safe box and secure any weapons you may have in the house.
-If you still have room, I’d load up any mementos, photos, or family heirlooms.
+If you still have room, load up any mementos, photos, or family heirlooms.

 Remember: Things are replaceable, even the most cherished things.
 People aren’t.
 Make a plan.